janakaspl/google-publisher/readme.txt

 == Changelog ==

+= 27 May 2014, Plugin version 0.2.0 =
+* A notification will now be shown on the WordPress dashboard when one or more ads are not appearing correctly (for example, because the theme has changed).
+Note that these notifications are currently only updated once a day.
+* Ads will now only be shown on the theme they were placed on.
+For example, when a separate theme is used for mobile devices, ads will no longer be shown on that theme.
+* Fixed an incompatibility with a number of other plugins.
+* Extended the nonce lifetime, which should reduce the number of failed saves.

 = 1 May 2014 =
 The following changes do not require a plugin update, and were fixed server-side.